catdino002/D-D-nuclear-medow/wes cave.md

 take a torch and spin it to a fiery storm of doom
 Cost: 1 torch 1 charge
 shoot a  30ft line IN front of you that sucks in enemy's within 10 Ft and burns enemy's on the line for 1d6+1 fire damage

+### storm the capitol
+when you are in a group of 20 or more and attacking acapotal citty